 This Authority notes the following Paragraphs of the Guidance:

 Paragraph 18.5 – “Licensing Authorities need to satisfy themselves that bingo can be played in any bingo premises for which they issue a premises licence.
 An operator may choose to vary their licence to exclude a previously licensed area of that premises, and then apply for a new premises licence, or multiple new premises licences, with the aim of creating a separate premises in that area.
-Before issuing additional premises licences, licensing authorities need to consider whether bingo can be played at each of those new premises.”
+Essentially providing multiple licensed premises within a single building or site.
+Before issuing additional bingo premises licences, licensing authorities need to consider whether bingo can be played at each of those new premises.”

 Paragraph 18.7 – “Children and young people are allowed into bingo premises; however they are not permitted to participate in the bingo and if category B or C machines are made available for use these must be separated from areas where children and young people are allowed.”